openmc-dev/openmc/docs/source/methods/depletion.rst

    energy-dependent estimate of the true heating rate.

-The method for normalization can be chosen through the ``normalization_mode`` argument to the :class:`openmc.deplete.Operator` class.
+The method for normalization can be chosen through the ``normalization_mode`` argument to the :class:`openmc.deplete.CoupledOperator` class.